asa-eve/Battery_Energy_Management_RL/README.md

 # Visualization of Data
 Available information with data:
-- storage (battery) characteristics ()
+- storage (battery) characteristics
 - data on houses (train & test)
-  - 12 houses, N periods (15 days of length)
+  - 12 houses, N periods (15 days length)
-  - 15 minutes time step
+  - 15 minutes timestep
   - forecast data on PV and consumption
-  - previous actual PV and consumption
+  - previous information on actual PV and consumption

 Conclusions on data:
--
--
+- "energy balance" - in order to meet demand one needs to buy energy
+- "price buy/sell" - for some 'site_id' selling energy would be useless (price_sell = 0)
+- "forecast error" - 'load' forecast can harm LP algorithms
 ___

 <div align="center">